aismukaddas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is to write a script that displays the third line of the file iacta
+This is a script that writes into the file ls_cwd_content